 - A sensor is calibrated in the laboratory under optimum external conditions, thereby ensuring better quality of measurement. - You must perform onsite calibration if you use a sensor that is not precalibrated. - 1.
-Pay attention to the safety instructions regarding the removal of the sensor that are provided in the Operating Instructions for the sensor. - 2.
-Remove the sensor that requires maintenance. - 3.
+Remove the sensor that requires maintenance. - 2.
 Install the new sensor. - The sensor data are automatically accepted by the transmitter.
 A release code is not required.

-Measurement is resumed.

-- 4. Take the used sensor back to the laboratory. - In the laboratory get the sensor ready for reuse while ensuring the availability of the measuring point.
+Measurement is resumed. - 3.
+Take the used sensor back to the laboratory. - In the laboratory you can get the sensor ready for reuse while ensuring the availability of the measuring point.